Quick questions perhaps someone can answer

 Did anyone really think Tua Tagovailoa would come back to college and risk another injury that would likely mean no NFL paycheck ... ever?

 Can you be a “whistle blower” if you shout what you’ve seen loud and clear?
-If so, here’s blowing my whistle ...
-I see some people in the House and in the Senate that have flown far, far over the Cuckoo’s Nest.
+If so, here’s me blowing my whistle ...
+I see people in the House and in the Senate that have flown far beyond the Cuckoo’s Nest.

+If and when the Democrats get their new wave of wackos under control and resume to displaying common sense, will they realize that, save for a few counties in the Northeast and West Coast, taking care of America should be first and foremost on their job achievement list?

+If he is afforded a second term, will President Trump be able to afford a better hairdo?

 Post a comment as